wpendl99/.github/profile/webServices/dataServices/dataServices.md

 **`Linux`**

-1. Modify /etc/environment
+1. Modify the /etc/environment file to include the environment variables as defined above.

 **`Mac` (Zsh)**

-1. Modify ~/.zprofile
+1. Modify ~/.zprofile file to include the environment variables as defined above.

 **`Windows`**